amratanshu/Ranked-Retrieval-using-Vector-Space-Model/readme.txt

+The Sample input file wiki_40 contains a large number of sub-documents which are returned after a Query.

+Scoring Scheme - lnc.ltc
+l => Logarithm
+n => normal
+c => cosine

+Improved the model using restriction criteria for returning relevant documents -
+a.
+Only High IDF
+b.
+Docs which contain many Query Terms
+c.
+Both a and b

 1. Run index_creation.py

 2. This will populate the file dictionary.p (storing the posting lists of all the words in wiki_40)